Uses of Resistor with its Practical Applications ...

 Variable Resistors:

-Variable resistors are composed of a fixed resistor element and a slider which taps onto the main resistor element.
-This gives three connections to the component: the fixed resistor element, the main resistor element, and the slider.
-Because of this, the component acts as a variable potential divider for all three connections that are being used.
-If variable resistance is desired, It is possible to connect to the slider on one end.
+Variable resistors consist of a fixed resistor element and a slider which makes contact with the primary resistor element.
+This setup provides three connection points: the fixed resistor element, the main resistor element, and the slider.
+The component acts as a variable potential divider when all three connections are utilized.
+For variable resistance, the slider can be connected at one end.

 Fixed Resistors:

-The figures above show the cross-sectional views of surface mounted type resistors.
+The diagrams above show the cross-sectional views of surface-mounted resistors.

 If you are looking for more details, kindly visit how many types of resistor.